dhelms1/brain_tumor/README.md

 With such a high training accuracy, I would be skeptical that the model is overfitting.
 But since are validation accuracy is within 1.5% of the training accuracy, it leads me to think that the model is performing well.
 This will be either confirmed or denied in the testing results section depending on the accuracy of the model of predicting with new data.
 The final model is saved to the default S3 bucket, which will be loaded back into the main notebook and used for predicting in the next section.

 #### Testing Results
 Testing images/labels (394 total) were loaded and saved into numpy arrays, which were then flattened and sent to the endpoint for predicting.
 The maximum probability from the predicted array was then taken and converted back into a string label corresponding to the true label.
-With a training/validation accuracy, I expected the testing accuracy to be a similar value.
+With a training/validation accuracy, I expected the testing accuracy to be a similar value. (*NOTE: refer to test_results directory to see dataframe containing each test images predicted probability/label, true label, and if it was correct*).
 However, the final result was:

 | Dataset   | Accuracy |
 | --------- | -------- |